richardpickett/crypto-testing/README.md

 In an encrypted, unsigned file, you find two fields, `encryptedData` and `encryptedKey`.

-With RSA encryption (what's used here, and other algorithms as well) isn't actually used to encrypt the data.
+With CBC encryption (what's used here, and other algorithms as well) the public key isn't actually used to encrypt the data.

 The encryption process is two-step.